 TGax Editor: Change the 4th paragraph in P802.11ax D3.2 as follows:

 An HE AP that sends a Multi-STA BlockAck frame where the Per AID TID Info fields are addressed to more than one STA shall set the RA field to the broadcast address.
-An HE AP that sends a Multi-STA BlockAck frame where the Per AID TID Info fields are all addressed to a single recipient STA and that is sent in response to an HE TB PPDU may set the RA field of the Multi-STA BlockAck frame to either the address of the recipient STA or to the broadcast address.
-An HE AP that sends a Multi-STA BlockAck frame where the Per AID TID Info fields are all addressed to a single recipient STA and that is sent in response to an HE SU PPDU, HE ER SU PPDU or HE MU PPDU shall set the RA field to the address of the recipient STA.
+An HE AP that sends a Multi-STA BlockAck frame where the Per AID TID Info fields are all addressed to a single recipient STA may set the RA field of the Multi-STA BlockAck frame to either the address of the recipient STA or to the broadcast address, if the Multi-STA BlockAck frame is sent in response to an HE TB PPDU.
+Otherwise, the HE AP shall set the RA field of the Multi-STA BlockAck frame to the address of the recipient STA.(#17150)

 9.3.1.8.7 Multi-STA BlockAck variant